U.N. says displaced Syrians leave zone near Jordan border crossing

 Yaakov Katz, Editor-in-Chief

+AMMAN - Thousands of Syrians who had fled an army offensive in the southwest to gather near a border crossing with Jordan have gone back further into Syria.

-AMMAN - Almost all displaced Syrians at the Nassib-Jaber crossing have left the Jordanian border and returned to Syria, Anders Pedersen, the UN resident and humanitarian coordinator in Jordan, said on Sunday.
+They had congregated in a zone near the Nassib-Jaber crossing.
+Anders Pedersen, the UN resident and humanitarian coordinator in Jordan said on Sunday that only about 150-200 remained there.

-Several thousand people fleeing an army offensive against rebels in southwest Syria had congregated in a free zone near the crossing.
+Jordan and Israel have both said they would not let refugees in.
+They beefed up their borders and distributed some aid inside Syria.

+It was not clear where in south Syria the displaced were heading, but the movement came after the army recaptured the crossing and rebels agreed a ceasefire deal in talks with Russia.
+Witnesses said they left the border for different parts of Deraa province where fighting has died down.